ngrx/platform/projects/ngrx.io/README.md

   - `yarn example-e2e --setup --local` - run e2e tests with the local version of Angular contained in the "dist" folder

 - `yarn build-ie-polyfills` - generates a js file of polyfills that can be loaded in Internet Explorer.

-## Developing on Windows

-The `packages/` directory may contain Linux-specific symlinks, which are not recognized by Windows.
-These unresolved links cause the docs generation process to fail because it cannot locate certain files.

-> Hint: The following steps require administration rights or [Windows Developer Mode](https://docs.microsoft.com/en-us/windows/uwp/get-started/enable-your-device-for-development) enabled!

-To fix this problem, run `scripts/windows/create-symlinks.sh`.
-This command creates temporary files where the symlinks used to be.
-Make sure not to commit those files with your documentation changes.
-When you are done making and testing your documentation changes, you can restore the original symlinks and delete the temporary files by running `scripts/windows/remove-symlinks.sh`.

-It's necessary to remove the temporary files, because otherwise they're displayed as local changes in your git working copy and certain operations are blocked.

 ## Using ServiceWorker locally